thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 Once you've completed a nanopore run, the data are can be transferred to an external hard drive, which can then be plugged into the storage computer.
 The next steps are:

 1. Identify which files are of interest/where they are in the system.

--Useful commands:
+Useful commands:

-`df -h` displays all currently mounted filesystems (& their usage, storage space, mounting point)
+Display all currently mounted filesystems (& their usage, storage space, mounting point):

+`df -h`

-`sudo fdisk -l` displays more data pertaining to the identification of disks.
-Can also change partitioning of hard disks
+Display more data pertaining to the identification of disks.
+Can also change partitioning of hard disks:

+`sudo fdisk -l`

 -Hard drives are labeled as sd’s.
 Organization follows as /dev/sd_ with the underscore replaced with a  letter (first hard drive starting with ‘a’ and continuing alphabetically).
 If partitions are present, the letter if followed by a number (starting with ‘1’ for the first partition and continuing numerically).
 Ex) /dev/sdb2